 Things changed during the early 1940s, when the feds actually encouraged farmers to grow hemp for the war effort.
 For years afterward, the government denied any of it ever happened, until some pro-reform celebrities discovered a long-lost videotape that proved otherwise.

 In 1969, Americans almost got a taste of real legal reform.
 The Supreme Court tossed out the Tax Stamp Act, saying it violated the constitution by forcing people to incriminate themselves when asking for a tax stamp.

 That changed in 1969, when the U.S. Supreme Court overturned a high-profile drug conviction, ruling that the Tax Stamp Act was unconstitutional.
 The fun didn’t last, however: The next year Congress and President Richard Nixon enacted the Controlled Substances Act, a harsh statute that declared marijuana to be among the most dangerous substances in the world.

-Canada became the second country in the world to legalize recreational cannabis use nationwide on 17 October 2018.
+Canada became the second country in the world to legalize recreational cannabis use nationwide in October 2018.

 The Future of Marijuana

-The biggest victories in marijuana history may yet be to come, though.
-Momentum for marijuana reform is an almost unstoppable force now.
-Public support continues to rise, we’re seeing an increasing number of people in the public eye advocating for policy reform, and the availability of cannabis is continually increasing.
-Legal marijuana is here to stay.
+The biggest victories in marijuana history are yet to come.
+Momentum for marijuana reform is an unstoppable force.
+Public support continues to rise, more public officials are openly advocating for policy reform, and the availability of legal and safe cannabis is becoming widespread.
+Legal marijuana is here to stay!